limbus-medtec/typescript-styleguide/README.md

   - Classes/Constructors should use UpperCamelCase (PascalCase).
   - All memebers of a class should be annotated with an access modifier (`private`, `protected`, or `public`).
+  - As a rule of thumb, each class should be defined in its own file that has the same name as the class.

 **[top](#table-of-contents)**